DrJukka/cognitive-services/FaceDetection/README.md

 # FaceDetection

 This project was made for demo purposes only, and mainly coded during one week in June 2016.
-The purse of this application is to detect faces and face details from people entering a room.
+The purpose of this application is to detect faces and face details from people entering a room.

 ## Using the app